SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-01-straud-houndstooth.md

 > WHO KNOWS, MAYBE YOU CAN USE HIS.

 <br><i>At that, Hassan burst into flames and Cedric was forced to back away.
 Gabrielle began to dance and I gathered clouds over our heads, thick, billowing clouds that choked out the moon and stars.
-Rain began to pellet the area in sheets driven by an intensifying wind.
+Rain began to pelt the area in sheets driven by an intensifying wind.
 The flames she'd drawn sizzled and threatened to sputter out, but it was too late.</i>

 <i>The two winked out, leaving a fire blazing red hot in the fireplace.</i>